canalplus/rx-player/src/parsers/manifest/dash/wasm-parser/README.md

 Before the DASH-WASM parser, we only had the JavaScript parser, which relied on the browser's DOM APIs (e.g. `DOMParser`).

-This parser works fine but we found that its performance was really poor when encoutering huge MPDs (several MBs), that we're dealing with at Canal+ on a regular basis.
+This parser works fine but we found that its performance was really poor when encountering huge MPDs (several MBs), that we're dealing with at Canal+ on a regular basis.
 Usually those problematic MPDs have several gigantic `<SegmentTimeline>` elements that takes a lot of time to parse.